 - Fulbright US Student Program

-The Office of Global Education and Initiatives provides an array of study away opportunities for both undergraduate and graduate students through the Study Abroad Program, Faculty-Led Programs and NSE.
+The Office of Global Education and Initiatives provides an array of study away opportunities for both undergraduate and graduate students through the Study Away Program, Faculty-Led Programs and NSE.
 While away, students take courses toward their degree and develop a professional awareness of their discipline in a global context.
 Students may study away for one semester, a full academic year, on a summer program, or on a faculty-led “short course” during the winter, spring or summer term.